(Interview – Confession)

 In many of my paintings one can see eucalyptus trees in the centre of the celestial beauty.
 Another subject that fascinates me is trees damaged in a fire.
 I find their urge for renewal inspiring.
 These are more than a painting, they symbolise spiritual renewal, and they are my declaration.

 I see the clouds floating in the sky – these are my hopes and dreams, my wings and my energy pathways.
-When I create a picture, I very quickly mix together colours to get a particular colour scheme, and then add wood, sand and rocks directly to the work on the canvas, and use lacquer.
+When I create a picture, I very quickly mix together colours to get a particular colour scheme.

 I work fast, but my paintings–installations are labour intensive and filled with the joy of creation.
 Then another day comes, and with it, a new theme, the essence of which came to me in my dreams.
 These transformations of dreams into reality captivate me, they give me the strength to live a complete and exciting life through creativity.
 This particular kind of art therapy helped me to discover a new level of life, and I wish it to be of use to people who need emotional support.
 Art is something that can help all those who find themselves at a crossroads and need a helping hand.